-These are some short notes, I wrote them quickly to address ONE common mistake new students do.
+These are some short notes, I wrote them quickly to address the most common mistakes new students do.

 People who are interested in learning Arabic, this is your first lesson.